 You should set up some way how backend repositories are updated from their source.
-You can either use hooks (see Notification hooks) or just regularly run updategit (with selection of project or -all for updating all).
+You can either use hooks (see Notification hooks) or just regularly run updategit --all.

 Whenever Weblate updates the repository, the Post-update script hooks are executed.